Ibraitas/Petals-to-the-Metal/README.md

-# Petals to the Metal
+# Petals to the Metal: Project Preview

 ## Competition description